tmobile/magentaA11y/_checklist-native/slider.md

 - Use the rt and left arrow keys on the keyboard to change value.

 ### Name
-- Name describes the purpose of the control
+- Programmatic name describes the purpose of the control.
+- Since the slider has a native programmatic name, it is not necessary to group the slider with its visible text label (if it exists).
+It is fine to have the visible text label be read in a separate announcement from the slider's programmatic name.
-- Programmatic name matches the visible text label (if any)
+- If visible text label exists, the programmatic name should match the visible text label.

 - **Android Views**
   - `android:text` XML attribute